Hot Posts

 The Grand Tease & The Sunrise Boat

 Early the next morning, we set off.
-Since it was late June, it was already warm at the dock, but the wind whipping through the canyon on the fast boat ride up was definitely chilly!
-It didn't last long, though.
+Since it was late June, it was already getting warm at the dock, but the wind whipping through the canyon on the fast boat ride upriver was definitely chilly!
 As the morning light hit the towering canyon walls, they lit up beautifully in a brilliant, glowing red.
+The ride up was so smooth and beautiful that I deeply regretted not having my 360 camera running the entire time.

 Part II: The Colorado River

-Floating With Giants
+Floating With Giants (and 47° Water)

 🐺 Faces in the Stone

-Part III: The Side Quest
+Part IV: The Side Quest

 The Waterhole Blunder